VinceThi/low-rank-hypothesis-complex-systems/README.md

 #### Singular values, ranks and effective ranks

-Once one or more new network datasets have been added to the `graph_data/netzschleuder/` subdirectory, their singular values, rank and effective ranks can computed by executing the following scripts in this specific order.
+Once one or more new network datasets have been added to the `graph_data/netzschleuder/` and `graph_data/` subdirectories, their singular values, rank and effective ranks can computed by executing the following scripts from the `singular_values/` folder in this specific order.

-- `compute_singular_values.py` computes the singular values for every new network datasets.
+1. `compute_singular_values.py` computes the singular values for every new network datasets from Netzschleuder in `graph_data/netzschleuder/`.
 The singular values are saved into the file `properties/singular_values/<dataset name>_singular_values.txt`.
+2. `compute_singular_values_non_netzschleuder.py` computes the singular values for specific network datasets not from Netzschleuder in `graph_data/`.
+The singular values are saved into the file `properties/<dataset name>_singular_values.txt`.
-- `compute_effective_ranks.py` computes the rank as well as various _effective_ ranks and add them into the file `properties/effective_ranks.txt`.
+3. `compute_effective_ranks.py` computes the rank as well as various _effective_ ranks and add them into the file `properties/effective_ranks.txt`.

 #### Plotting the results